kvannotten/sshelper/README.md

 This will execute all commands defined under "my_label1" on all servers defined under that same block!
 Talking about enhancing your workflow...

-To list all the labels you have defined, you can do:
+To list all the labels you have defined with their description, you can do:

     $ sshelper -l